mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

 ## Important Caveat - Please read

 Make sure the `mailto:` address of the organizer is a **non-Google email** (not Gmail or Google Workspace).
 For some reason if it's a Google email the 'Yes/Maybe/No' buttons are not included in the email.
-For my demo I've used a Hotmail account.
+For my example I've used a Hotmail account.

 ## Calendar Title & Time